-Editor’s Note: In honor of Natural Family Planning Awareness Week, please welcome Renee McGuire to The Practicing Catholic.
+Editor’s Note: In honor of Natural Family Planning Awareness Week, please welcome Renee McGuire.
 Renee and husband Kerry are parishioners at St. Francis of Assisi Catholic Church in West Des Moines, Iowa, where they teach Natural Family Planning classes.
 This is Part 1 of Renee’s testimony.
 Part 2 is 5 Steps to Embracing Natural Family Planning.

 * * *

 “This is just the rhythm method and everyone knows that doesn’t work.”

 “Everyone who follows natural family planning has big families and we can’t afford that.”

 “Catholics don’t really follow this anyway.
 It’s so outdated.”

 “NFP doesn’t apply to me because I have a significant medical reason NOT to get pregnant.”